 The days of keyword stuffing on your web pages are long gone.
-As are the days of using the same keyword over and over all around your website.
+As are the days of using the same keyword repeatedly around your website.

-Ranking your website for specific keyword has become much more difficult… again mostly because of the sheer amount of content on the Internet in your subject matter.
-You need a proper SEO strategy.
+Ranking your website for specific keywords has become much more difficult… again, primarily because of the sheer amount of content on the Internet in your subject matter.
+Therefore, it would be best if you had a proper SEO strategy.

-So, without climbing into too much techie stuff here, how do you approach this?
+So, how do you approach this without climbing into too much techie stuff here?
 Aim to ‘own’ concepts… own a specific topic… a specific problem you solve for a specific audience.
-Sounds daunting… I know….
-I get it.
+Sounds daunting… I know… I get it.
 However, let me emphasize our recommended approach with a funny joke.

 See the connection here?

-You don’t need to outrun the bear (in this case the Google’s of the world), you just need to do better than your competition.
+You don’t need to outrun the bear (in this case, the Google’s of the world).
+You need to do better than your competition.

-Yes you should do some research as to what search phrases people are actually using these days.
+Yes, it would help if you did some research on what search phrases people are using these days.
 Pretty easy to do.
 Just go to Google and start typing in one of your keywords.
 Google will immediately begin showing you samples of what others are searching for.